jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

     at XMLHttpRequest.xhr.onerror (/home/jpetitcolas/dev/yesno/node_modules/whatwg-fetch/fetch.js:436:16)
 ```

 Our test suite broke because we made a network request.
 This is a really bad practice.
-Calling external systems within our tests increase the time to execute (network is slow) and reduce their fiability.
+Calling external systems within our tests increase the time to execute (network is slow) and reduce their viability.
 What about if the third system is temporarily down?
 Our tests should be resilient to other system failures.
 At least, for the unit ones.
 So, we need to prevent this network request.
-Fortunately, Jest provide a `mockImplementation` method:
+Fortunately, Jest provides a `mockImplementation` method:

 ``` js
 it('should call YesNo API', () => {